Get

 Grooming

-The grooming needs of F1 Goldendoodles are usually not high, though these dogs still require regular brushing, bathing, nail trimming, ear cleaning, and dental care.
-Most F1 Goldendoodles are low shedding, especially if they have wavy or curly coats; those with straight coats may shed more.
+The grooming needs of F1 Goldendoodles are usually high, though these dogs still require regular brushing, bathing, nail trimming, ear cleaning, and dental care.
+Most F1 Goldendoodles are more likely to shed, especially if they have straight coats.
+Those with wavy or curly coats may shed less.

-These dogs should get brushed every week to prevent tangling, and you should bathe them every month or two, depending on how dirty they get.
+These dogs should get brushed daily to every other day to prevent tangling, and you should bathe them about once a month, depending on how dirty they get.
 Since F1 Goldendoodles are active, they might wear down their nails by themselves, but it’s still important to trim their nails every 3–4 weeks to keep them in good shape.

 Suitable For:

 F1 Goldendoodles are suitable for anyone looking for a playful and active dog.
 Due to their loving and family-friendly nature, an F1 Goldendoodle can make an excellent pet for people with kids and large families.
-Due to their low-shedding qualities, these dogs can also be ideal for allergy sufferers.
+Due to them having only 50% Poodle mix, this generation of Goldendoddles is not recommended for allergy sufferers, as they might still shed a considerable amount.

 F2 Goldendoodle Overview